ATSiCorp/LinkPanel/README.md

 <img src="https://raw.githubusercontent.com/ATSiCorp/LinkPanel/main/utility/design/banner.png">

 ## About LinkPanel
-LinkPanel is a Laravel based cloud server control panel that supports Digital Ocean, VPS, Vultr, Google Cloud, Linode, Azure and other VPS.
+LinkPanel is a Laravel based super lightweight cloud server control panel that supports small VPS.
 It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, backups, ffmpeg, fail2ban, Redis, API and with a simple graphical interface useful to manage Laravel, Codeigniter, Symfony, WordPress or other PHP applications.
 With LinkPanel you don’t need to be a Sys Admin to deploy and manage websites and PHP applications powered by cloud VPS.

 ## Features
 - Easy install: setup one or more servers with a click in few minutes without be a Linux expert.